-The video splices together digitally created natural landscapes sourced from video games with dark images inspired by the same world: scenes of lush rural splendor are paired with gruesome realities of imprisonment, death and decay.
-The soundtrack combines a calm voice (which breaks down during it’s repetitive cycles) instructing us to relax within a disintegrating environment, which gradually develops into an abstract nightmarish ambiance filled with flashes of gore and violence.
+Open Heart Warrior splices together digitally-created landscapes, all sourced from video games.
+Scenes of lush, rural splendour are paired with gruesome realities of imprisonment, death and decay.
+The soundtrack features a calm voice (which breaks down during its repetitive cycles) instructing us to relax while the environment disintegrates into an abstract nightmare.

-The work’s immersive staging is inspired by both spa architecture and DIY gaming setups.
-In the work, and it’s physical design, Rafman suggests that immersive gaming can induce a momentary out-of-body experience in the same way as a mindfulness exercise.
-Moving quickly between disturbing scenes to idyllic landscapes, Rafman’s work creates a contradictorily restful sense of unease, further blurring the boundaries between reality and the unreal.
+The work’s panoramic staging is inspired by both spa architecture and DIY gaming setups, suggesting that immersive gaming can induce a momentary out-of-body experience in the same way as a mindfulness exercise.
+Rafman’s work creates a contradictorily restful sense of unease, further blurring the boundaries between reality and the unreal.

 Jon Rafman (b.
 1981) is a Canadian artist and filmmaker based in Montreal, whose work examines the effects of contemporary technology, particularly on interpersonal relationships.

 Originally commissioned for Manifesta 11.
 Courtesy of the artist.